 Instant coffee jar: For no apparent reason, a man pierced several pins into the lid of a jar of instant coffee, and then shoved the entire jar up his rectum.
 You won’t want to see the horrifying x-ray image.

-Live eel: A 50-year-old in Hong Kong actually stuffed a live 50cm-long eel into his rectum (don’t ask us how) because he thought it would treat his constipation.
+If you think that’s bad, previously a 50-year-old in Guangdong actually stuffed a live 40cm-long eel into his rectum (don’t ask us how) because he thought it would treat his constipation.
 However, he ended up in the ER with bowel inflammation instead when the eel bit his colon.
 No surprise there.

 Live rat: The patient that truly takes the cake was one who actually decided to stuff a live rat in his anus.
 He put the rat in a condom to try and suffocate it, and then shoved it into his butt so its breathing would bring him ‘pleasure’… but the rat actually bit off a part of his colon, resulting in him going to the ER looking blue in the face.
 If the doctors hadn’t found a rat tail sticking out of his ass, he would have died (like the rat in his colon).
 Ew.